Download and Install STM32CubeIDE – Getting Started Guide

 Blue Pill STM32 using STM32Cube creating project pic 6

-STM32 has an on-board LED connected at PC-13.
-Refer to the detailed pin out of the board above.
-Click on PC-13 pin on the Device configuration Tool.
+The STM32 Blue Pill has an onboard LED connected to PC13.
+Click on the PC13 pin in the Device Configuration Tool.

 Blue Pill STM32 using STM32Cube creating project pic 7

-A list of functions will appear associated with the pin.
-We will set this pin as a ‘GPIO Output.’
+A list of functions associated with the pin will appear.
+Select ‘GPIO_Output’ to set this pin as a digital output.

 Blue Pill STM32 using STM32Cube creating project pic 8

-This is how it will look.
-Here you can see that we have attached GPIO_Output to PC-13.
+This is how the configuration will look.
+You can see that GPIO_Output has been assigned to PC13.

 Blue Pill STM32 using STM32Cube creating project pic 9

-Additionally, we have more options for pins as well.
-Go to System Core > GPIO > PC-13 and the pin configuration for PC-13 will open up.
-Here we have given the pin a user label of ‘LED.’
-You can see in Device Configuration Tool, that now PC-13 has been given the label ‘LED.’
+Additionally, there are more configuration options available for each pin.
+Go to System Core > GPIO > PC13 to open the pin configuration panel.
+Here, we have given the pin a user label of ‘LED.’
+You can see in the Device Configuration Tool that PC13 now has the label ‘LED.’

-Apart from the label, there are several other options to choose from including GPIO output level, mode, pull-up/pull-down state, etc.
+Apart from the label, there are several other options to choose from, including GPIO output level, mode, pull-up/pull-down state, and maximum output speed.

 Blue Pill STM32 using STM32Cube creating project pic 10

-Now we will save our file.
-Press Ctrl + S. The following window will appear.
+Now save the file by pressing Ctrl + S. The following window will appear.
 Click ‘Yes.’
-This will generate a template code for you.
+This will generate the initialization code based on your pin configuration.

 Blue Pill STM32 using STM32Cube creating project pic 11

-Another window will appear that will ask if you want to open the perspective.
+Another window will appear asking if you want to open the C/C++ perspective.
 Click ‘Yes.’

 Blue Pill STM32 using STM32Cube creating project pic 12